Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - At home this year, Baltimore has two wins against the spread and is 3-1 overall.

-- At home, as 6-point favorites or greater, the Ravens are winless ATS (0-2).
+- The Ravens are winless ATS (0-2) as 6-point favorites or more at home.

-- This season, in four home games, Baltimore has gone over the total three times.
+- This year, in four home games, Baltimore has hit the over three times.

-- This season, Ravens home games average 49.5 points, the same as this matchup's over/under.
+- The average total in Ravens home games this season is 49.5 points, the same as this outing's over/under.

-- Away from home, Minnesota has two wins against the spread and is 1-2 overall.

-- Minnesota has gone over the total in all three of their away games this year.
+- In three road games this year, Minnesota has hit the over every time.

 Powered by Data Skrive.